 Get An Assault Lawyer

 Assault is serious.
-There are many complicated, confusing laws regarding assault in Maine, and Nichols & Webb can help you.
+There are many complicated, confusing laws regarding assault in Maine, and Nichols & Churchill can help you.
 Often there will be extenuating circumstances to your case such as someone provoking you.
 Having qualified representation with the judge can lead to a reduction or dismissal of charges.
 By presenting evidence that illustrates that you did not meet the criteria for second or first degree assault, an experienced attorney can have any of the above charges dropped down to misdemeanors or less.

 If you have been charged with any kind of assault, contact us immediately.
 Not doing so could have very serious ramifications.